robtweed/glsdb/README.md

 If you choose an API connection, both Node.js and the database must reside on the same physical hardware.
 This closely-coupled API connection will result in significantly higher performance, but that must be balanced against any potential security concerns.

 Note that the type of connection you choose will make no difference to the syntax of the *glsdb* APIs.

-If you use Berkeley DB or LMDB, then, because these are embedded databases, the only available option is an API/in-process connection.

 ### Database Opening Options